How hard will Amazon really hit Aussie retailers?

 The best retailers in the world are still competing fantastically with online retail trends and will hold their relevance far longer.

-Cal Doggett is director of Property and Pathways.
+Cal Doggett is director of Properties & Pathways.

 Inside Retail Polls